bkw777/ATF150x_uPRG/README.md

 Includes a 12V supply for VPP on /OE1 to recover CPLDs that have JTAG disabled.

 Adafruit 2264
+* Uses Adafruit 2264 module
+* Resistors on the JTAG data lines
+* MAX662A always on, VPP on/off by disconnecting VPP
+* Solder pins to the bottom of Adafruit board.
-Does not require soldering the Adafruit board to the uPRG board, nor requires sockets either.
+* Does not require soldering the Adafruit board to the uPRG board, nor sockets.
+  Adafruit board remains bread-board friendly and re-usable.
 ![](PCB/out/ATF150x_uPRG_s.jpg)
 ![](PCB/out/ATF150x_uPRG_s.2.jpg)
 ![](PCB/out/ATF150x_uPRG_s.f.jpg)